Bayernatoor/btc_self_custody/src/faqs/bluewallet/blue_faq1.md

 <br>

-**5\.** After having correctly written them down, tap on **Ok, I wrote it down**.
+**4\.** After having correctly written them down, tap on **Ok, I wrote it down**.

 <br>

 Congrats!
 You've created your first self-custodial bitcoin wallet.
 That was easy wasn't it?
-Now let's learn how to receive bitcoin.
+Now let's receive some bitcoin to our new wallet.